How to choose your Marketing Agency

 3. Will we solve for your success or our systems?

-One of the things I’m proudest about Pryzm for is that we have the ability to listen to your goals.
+One of the strengths Pryzm is proud to have is the ability to tune in to your goals.
 As a business, we’re seeking sustainable contracts rather than sugar hits, so if we see medium and long term success is out of the question with our already-flexible system, we will let you know a partnership is not viable just yet.

 4. How hard is it to exit our contract?